Regular black hole from regular initial data: Static equilibrium

-For obtaining a regular black hole, one also requires the formation of at least one MTS, as mentioned before.
-We define such a surface in terms of the expansion of geodesic congruences through this surface.
+For obtaining a RBH, one also requires the formation of at least one MTS, as mentioned before.
+We define such a surface in terms of the expansion of null geodesic congruence through this surface.
+This expansion at a point $p\in \mathcal{O}\subset \mathcal{M}_1$ ($\mathcal{O}$ is open) is defined as the trace of the null Weingarten map